GDGAlgiers/welcome-day-map/README.md

  ![projetcts](./captures/projects.PNG)|

 ### GDG spot :
-  a modest simulation of our little cozy spot where all the creativity happens, and in which we hope to meet you soon! and this is somme pictures of our members
+  a modest simulation of our little cozy spot where all the creativity happens, and in which we hope to meet you soon! and this is some pictures of our members

 |spot 1 |
  |:------------:|